sa-concept-refactoring/doc/chapters/convertToAbbreviatedForm.typ

 #let refactoring_name = "Abbreviate Function Template"

 = Refactoring — #refactoring_name <abbreviate_function_template>
-For the second refactoring, a subset of the third idea (@third_idea) is implemented.
+For the second refactoring, another subset of the first idea (@first_idea) is implemented.
 It replaces explicit function template declarations with abbreviated declarations using auto parameters.
 This tweak helps reduce the number of lines and makes the code more readable.
 @second_refactoring_capabilities shows examples of what this refactoring is able to do.